jhansigonuguntla6/Big-Sales-Prediction/README.md

     seaborn
     scikit-learn

+You can install the required packages using:

+bash

+pip install pandas numpy matplotlib seaborn scikit-learn

 Installation

-To install the necessary dependencies, you can use pip:
+    Clone the repository:

     bash

-pip install pandas numpy matplotlib seaborn scikit-learn
+git clone <repository-url>

+Navigate to the project directory:

+bash

+    cd <project-directory>

 Usage

-    Load the Dataset: Load the dataset from the provided URL.
-    Data Visualization: Visualize the distribution of the sales and the relationships between numerical features.
-    Data Preprocessing: Handle missing values, drop unnecessary columns, and encode categorical variables.
-    Model Training: Train a Random Forest Regressor on the preprocessed data.
-    Model Evaluation: Evaluate the model using Mean Squared Error (MSE) and make predictions.
+Run the script to load the dataset, preprocess the data, train the model, and evaluate its performance:

+bash

+python sales_prediction.py

-File Description
+# File Description

-    main.py: Contains the main code for loading data, preprocessing, visualizing, training the model, and evaluating its performance.
+    sales_prediction.py: The main script that contains the code for data loading, preprocessing, modeling, and evaluation.

-Modeling
+# Modeling

-The modeling process involves:

-    Splitting the data into training and testing sets.
-    Using a pipeline for scaling features and fitting a Random Forest Regressor.

-python

-pipeline = Pipeline([
-    ('scaler', StandardScaler()),
-    ('model', RandomForestRegressor(n_estimators=100, random_state=42))
-])
+The project utilizes a RandomForestRegressor from scikit-learn.
+The model is trained on 80% of the dataset and tested on the remaining 20%.
 # Evaluation

-The model's performance is evaluated using the Mean Squared Error (MSE):
+The model's performance is evaluated using Mean Squared Error (MSE).
+The lower the MSE, the better the model's performance.

-python

-mse = mean_squared_error(y_test, y_pred)
-print("Mean Squared Error:", mse)

 # Results

-After running the model, the output will include the Mean Squared Error and the predictions for the test set.
+The Mean Squared Error of the model predictions will be printed after the evaluation step, along with the predictions for the test dataset.

-plaintext

-Mean Squared Error: 250.67
-Predictions: [3456.78, 2345.67, 4567.89, ...]

 # Contact

-For any questions or feedback, please contact [jhansigonuguntla6@gmail.com].
+For any inquiries or suggestions, please contact:

+    Name: [Jhansi Gonuguntla]
+    Email: [jhansigonuguntla6@gmail.com]

-Contribution
+# Contribution

-Contributions to this project are welcome!
-Feel free to submit a pull request or open an issue.
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.
 # Acknowledgements

     YBI Foundation for providing the dataset.
-    The open-source community for libraries and tools used in this project.
+    The scikit-learn and seaborn libraries for their powerful tools and functionalities.

 # License

 This project is licensed under the MIT License.
+See the LICENSE file for more detail